This is an accordion element with a series of buttons that open and close related content panels.

 For more information about what types of features and development are possible on the low code Betty Blocks platform check out Is Low Code Solutions right for me?.

-Who is the intended audience of low code tools?
+Who is the intended audience of low code and no code tools?

 There are 2 main audiences for these tools: Those that will automate workflows and create applications, and those constituents and partners that will benefit from using those workflows and applications.

-Will we be required to move existing applications to the low code tool?
+Will we be required to move existing applications to the low code or no code tool?

 No. Our intent is to provide tools that folks want to use.
 This effort will not remove tools already in use.

-Must I use the selected low code tool?
+Must I use the selected low code or no code tool?
 Can I use a different tool?
 Will my tool go away?

-You do not have to use the selected low code tool and no tools will be removed as part of this initiative.
-We encourage using campus provided tools (e.g. Betty Blocks, Qualtrics, Google Forms, etc.) to better assure your applications and data are safe, secure, compliant with policy, and can leverage other campus IT and data infrastructure.
+You do not have to use the selected low code or no code tool.
+No tools will be removed as part of this initiative.
+We encourage using campus provided tools (e.g. Betty Blocks, Kuali Build, Qualtrics, Google Forms, etc.) that best fits your need to better assure your applications and data are safe, secure, compliant with policy, and can leverage other campus IT and data infrastructure.
 Using tools not provided by campus comes with risks where the benefits need to be compared to the risks and potential impacts.

 The service will be provided as a fully subsidized service from the Division of Information Technology (DoIT).